-Foreclosed properties can offer some great bargains, but they often require a fair amount of repairs to make them livable.
-Fortunately, there's an FHA program - the 203(k) loan - that enables home buyers to roll the purchase price and estimated cost of repairs into a single mortgage right up front.
+Older homes can offer some great bargains, but they often require a fair amount of work to make them livable.
+Fortunately, there's an FHA loan program - the 203k rehab loan - that enables home buyers to roll the purchase price and estimated cost of repairs into a single mortgage right up front.

-The FHA 203(k) mortgage can cover repairs, improvements or both on a residential property.
-Unlike traditional financing, which typically requires separate loans to purchase the property, finance repairs and refinance everything into a long-term mortgage when the work is done, the 203(k) program allows everything to be financed through a single transaction.
+The FHA 203k loan can cover repairs, improvements or both on a residential property.
+Unlike traditional financing, which typically requires separate loans to purchase the property, pay for repairs and then refinance everything into a long-term mortgage when the work is done, a 203k mortgage allows everything to be financed through a single transaction.

 Find a property, prepare an estimate

 To qualify for this combined purchase and home improvement loan, a borrower needs to find a fixer-upper they wish to buy, then come up with a cost estimate for the repairs that need to be done.

 The maximum amount you can borrow is either 1) 110 percent of the home's estimated value after improvements or 2) the sales price of the home plus the cost of repairs and upgrades – whichever is less.
 The maximum amount you can borrow is subject to FHA loan limits, which vary from $420,680 to $970,800 for a single-family home, depending on property values for the county in which the home is located.

 Once a sales price has been agreed to and an estimate prepared of the cost of the improvements, you'll probably need to get an appraisal.
 In most cases, an appraisal of the property's value after the improvements are completed is all that is needed, but sometimes an appraisal of the as-is value is required as well.
 For some older homes, a 10 to 20 percent contingency fee must be included in the cost of the repairs and other improvements as well.